standard-for-public-code/standard-for-public-code/community-criteria/open-to-contributions.md

 * The codebase MUST include contribution guidelines explaining how contributors can get involved, for example in a `CONTRIBUTING` file
 * The codebase SHOULD have a publicly available roadmap
 * The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance
-* The documentation SHOULD include a security disclosure policy
+* The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel
 * The codebase MAY include a code of conduct for contributors
 * The codebase MAY document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file